Lecturer: Professor Nigel Burroughs

-Aims: To introduce ideas and techniques of mathematical modelling in biology.
+To introduce ideas and techniques of mathematical modelling (deterministic and stochastic) in biology.

-Objectives: To gain an insight into evolutionary dynamics, genomics (e.g. sequence and QTL analyses), and models of biological systems; to consolidate basic mathematical techniques used in these approaches, such as ODEs, DEs, Markov Chains, and Optimal Control.
+To gain an insight into modelling techniques and principles in gene regulation, virus growth, cancer and physiology; to consolidate basic mathematical techniques used in these approaches, such as ODEs, PDEs, probability theory, branching processes and Markov Chains.